flaviodorta/dorta.dev-old/to-do.md

 - add label sound
 - add sounds effects to home page
 - add intro animations to home elements
+- add intro transition to home

 # to do

-- add intro transition to home
+- add transiton to url enter
-- add three.js background
+- add transition page to page
-- change sound icon to sin function three.js
 - create all pages
 - add music in all pages
-- make icon follow mouse when hover
 - add mobile detect to change framer motion
 - fix some effects when is mobile
+- add three.js background
+- make icon follow mouse when hover
+- change sound icon to sin function three.js

 # to search